 1. Successfully complete a lecture-based curriculum in cell biology, biochemistry, microbiology, genetics, histology, physiology, anatomy, microbiology, virology, pharmacology and toxicology.

-2. Successfully complete electives in at least one of the following: anatomy, physiology, biochemistry/cell biology, microbiology, clinical pharmacology or medical education.
+2. Successfully complete electives in two of the following: anatomy, physiology, biochemistry/cell biology, microbiology, neuroscience, clinical pharmacology or medical education.

 3. Participate in laboratory experiences.